karyssakm/karyssakm/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 Karyssa Miller is a skilled Software Engineer with a strong foundation in full-stack development, specializing in Java, Python, and SQL.
-She has extensive experience in building scalable web applications using Spring Boot and Vue.js, and is proficient in managing databases with PostgreSQL.
-Karyssa is adept at system configuration, security, and automation, having developed and maintained complex systems in Linux/Unix environments.
-Her expertise also extends to broadcasting technologies, where she has supported the integration and testing of next-generation IP-based platforms.
-Known for her problem-solving abilities and collaborative approach, Karyssa is passionate about leveraging technology to drive innovation and deliver impactful solutions.
+- 🌱 Karyssa Miller is a driven and innovative Software Engineer with a strong background in full-stack development, automation, and data management.
+She has a proven track record of developing scalable and secure web applications using technologies such as Java, Spring Boot, PostgreSQL, and Vue.js.
+Karyssa's expertise extends to automating complex processes, which has significantly enhanced operational efficiency and driven substantial business growth.

+In her role as a Senior Product Analyst and Technical Analyst at Flywheel Digital, Karyssa led the development of automation tools that streamlined product information accuracy, resulting in a remarkable 82% improvement.
+Her forward-thinking approach to automation, particularly in AWS-based initiatives, contributed to a substantial increase in profitability, generating over $3 million in additional revenue and achieving a 150% year-over-year growth.

+Karyssa's experience also includes managing cross-functional teams, mentoring over 160 new employees, and consistently delivering high-quality software solutions.
+Her ability to collaborate effectively, solve complex technical problems, and communicate clearly has made her a key asset in every team she has worked with.

 - 📫 How to reach me: karyssakmiller@gmail.com.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy FPS & cozy games.